-28 29 A taxpayer shall compute North Carolina taxable income on the basis of the taxable year used in computing the taxpayer's income tax liability under the Code.
+A taxpayer shall compute his North Carolina net income on the basis of the taxable year used in computing his income tax liability under the Code.

 "§ 105-134.5.
-North Carolina taxable income defined.
+North Carolina net income defined.

 - (a) Residents.
-For residents of this State, the term 'North Carolina taxable income' means taxable income as calculated under the Code, adjusted as provided in G.S.
+For residents of this State, the term 'North Carolina net income' means taxable income as calculated under the Code, adjusted as provided in G.S.
 105-134.6 and G.S.
 105-134.7. - (b) Nonresidents.
-For nonresident individuals, the term 'North Carolina taxable income' means taxable income as calculated under the Code, adjusted as provided in G.S.
+For nonresident individuals, the term 'North Carolina net income' means taxable income as calculated under the Code, adjusted as provided in G.S.
 105-134.6 and G.S.
 105-134.7, multiplied by a fraction the denominator of which is the taxpayer's gross income as calculated under the Code, adjusted as provided in G.S.
 105-134.6 and G.S.
-105-134.7, and the numerator of which is the amount of that gross income, as adjusted, that is derived from North Carolina sources and is attributable to the ownership of any interest in real or tangible personal property in this State or is derived from a business, trade, profession, or occupation carried on in this State. - (c) Part-year Residents.
-If an individual was a resident of this State for only part of the taxable year, having moved into or removed from the State during the year, the term 'North Carolina taxable income' has the same meaning as in subsection (b) except that the numerator shall include gross income, adjusted as provided in G.S.
+105-134.7, and the numerator of which is the amount of that gross income, as adjusted, that is derived from North Carolina sources and is attributable to the ownership of any interest in real or tangible personal property in this State or is derived from a business, trade, profession, or occupation carried on in this State. - (c) Part-year residents.
+If an individual was a resident of this State for only part of the taxable year, having moved into or removed from the State during the year, the term 'North Carolina net income' has the same meaning as in subsection (b) except that the numerator shall include gross income, adjusted as provided in G.S.
 105-134.6 and G.S.
-105-134.7, derived from all sources during the period the individual was a resident. - 30 S Corporations and Partnerships.
-In order to calculate the numerator of the 31 (d) fraction provided in subsection (b), the amount of a shareholder's pro rata share of S 32 Corporation income that is includable in the numerator shall be the shareholder's pro 33 rata share of the S Corporation's income attributable to the State, as defined in G.S.
-105-34 35 131(b)(4).
-In order to calculate the numerator of the fraction provided in subsection (b) 36 for a member of a partnership or other unincorporated business with one or more nonresident members that operates in one or more other states, the amount of the 37 38 member's distributive share of income of the business that is includable in the numerator 39 shall be determined by multiplying the total net income of the business by the ratio ascertained under the provisions of G.S.
+105-134.7, derived from all sources during the period the individual was a resident. - 40 (d) S Corporations and Partnerships.
+In order to calculate the numerator of the 41 fraction provided in subsection (b), the amount of a shareholder's pro rata share of S 42 Corporation income that is includable in the numerator shall be the shareholder's pro 43 rata share of the S Corporation's income attributable to the State, as defined in G.S.
+10544 131(4).
+In order to calculate the numerator of the fraction provided in subsection (b) for a member of a partnership or other unincorporated business with one or more nonresident members that operates in one or more other states, the amount of the member's distributive share of income of the business that is includable in the numerator shall be determined by multiplying the total net income of the business by the ratio ascertained under the provisions of G.S.
 105-130.4.
-As used in this subsection, total net 40 income means the entire gross income of the business less all expenses, taxes, interest, 41 42 and other deductions allowable under the Code which were incurred in the operation of 43 the business. - 44 "§ 105-134.6.
+As used in this subsection, total net income means the entire gross income of the business less all expenses, taxes, interest, and other deductions allowable under the Code which were incurred in the operation of the business.

+"§ 105-134.6.
 Adjustments to taxable income.